Mulholland Drive (film): Dreams and alternative realities

-An early interpretation of the film uses dream analysis to argue that the first part is a dream of the real Diane Selwyn, who has cast her dream-self as the innocent and hopeful "Betty Elms", reconstructing her history and persona into something like an old Hollywood film.
+An early interpretation of the film uses dream analysis to argue that the first part is a dream of the real Diane Selwyn, who has cast her dream-self as the innocent and hopeful, "Betty Elms," reconstructing her history and persona into something like an old Hollywood film.
 In the dream, Betty is successful, charming, and lives the fantasy life of a soon-to-be-famous actress.
 The remainder of the film presents Diane's real life, in which she has failed both personally and professionally.
-She arranges for Camilla, an ex-lover, to be killed, and unable to cope with the guilt, re-imagines her as the dependent, pliable amnesiac Rita.
-Clues to her inevitable demise, however, continue to appear throughout her dream.
+She arranges for Camilla, an ex-lover, to be killed; unable to cope with the guilt, she re-imagines her as the dependent, pliable amnesiac Rita.
+Clues to her inevitable demise, however, appear throughout her dream.

-This interpretation was similar to what Naomi Watts construed, when she said in an interview, "I thought Diane was the real character and that Betty was the person she wanted to be and had dreamed up.
+This interpretation is similar to what Naomi Watts construed; in a 2001 interview, she stated that "I thought Diane was the real character and that Betty was the person she wanted to be and had dreamed up.
 Rita is the damsel in distress and she's in absolute need of Betty, and Betty controls her as if she were a doll.
 Rita is Betty's fantasy of who she wants Camilla to be."

-Watts' own early experiences in Hollywood parallel those of Diane's.
+Watts' own early experiences in Hollywood paralleled those of Diane's.
 She endured some professional frustration before she became successful, auditioned for parts in which she did not believe, and encountered people who did not follow through with opportunities.
 She recalled, "There were a lot of promises, but nothing actually came off.
 I ran out of money and became quite lonely."

 Michael Wilmington of the Chicago Tribune found that "everything in Mulholland Drive is a nightmare.
 It's a portrayal of the Hollywood golden dream turning rancid, curdling into a poisonous stew of hatred, envy, sleazy compromise and soul-killing failure.
 This is the underbelly of our glamorous fantasies, and the area Lynch shows here is realistically portrayed."

 The Guardian asked six well-known film critics for their own perceptions of the overall meaning in Mulholland Drive.
 Neil Roberts of The Sun and Tom Charity of Time Out subscribe to the theory that Betty is Diane's projection of a happier life.
 Roger Ebert and Jonathan Ross seem to accept this interpretation, but both hesitate to overanalyze the film.

 Ebert states, "There is no explanation.
 There may not even be a mystery."
 Ross observes that there are storylines that go nowhere: "Perhaps these were leftovers from the pilot it was originally intended to be, or perhaps these things are the non-sequiturs and subconscious of dreams."
 Philip French from The Observer sees it as an allusion to Hollywood tragedy, while Jane Douglas from the BBC rejects the theory of Betty's life as Diane's dream, but also warns against too much analysis.

-Contained within the original DVD release is a card titled "David Lynch's 10 Clues to Unlocking This Thriller".
-The clues are:
+David Lynch's 10 Clues to Unlocking This Thriller: